 In collaboration with current residents and faculty, this booklet has been refined to reflect the most up-to-date experiences and information available.
 A special thank you to Christopher Cosgrove, Jack Renehan, Justin Griffin and Anjan Kaushik, who were the coauthors of the original Student Handbook.
-Additionally, thank you Dan Hess and Jourdan Cancienne for the continued updates and input as well as Alyssa Althoff and Vaib Tadepalli.
-Years of preparation, effort, and dedication have allowed us arrive at the most current version.
+Additionally, thank you Dan Hess and Jourdan Cancienne for the continued updates and input as well as Alyssa Althoff, Vaib Tadepalli, Corinne Vennitti, and Anthony Ignozzi.
+Years of preparation, effort, and dedication have allowed us to arrive at the most current version.

 I will be your initial resident contact as you get settled in Charlottesville, so please feel free to reach out with questions.
-We hope that your time with us is educational and fun, we look forward to working with you!
+We hope that your time with us is educational and fun, and we look forward to working with you!

-Corinne Vennitti, MD
+Kate Panzer, MD